chiragmathur27/pratilipi-ecommerce-task/readme.md

 ## Overview

-This project is a microservices-based e-commerce application built with Django, utilizing user_nameQL for database management and Apache Kafka for event-driven communication between services.
+This project is a microservices-based e-commerce application built with Django, utilizing PostgresQL for database management and Apache Kafka for event-driven communication between services.

 ## System Requirements

 ### Component Versions

 * Python: 3.9
-* user_nameQL: 13
+* PostgresQL: 13
 * Java: 17 (for Apache Kafka)
 * Apache Kafka: 2.8.0